KatynaSada/TreesAndDemocracy/README.md

 - Some “hard” RF/XGBoost baselines are present but commented out in the scripts; the active comparisons primarily use SEATS variants.
 - The helper functions (train_rf_seats, train_xgb_seats, predict_rf, predict_xgb, niceTree, etc.) are sourced from code/XAIfunctions.R and must be available.
 - The repository assumes access to BeatAML2 data files; these are not included here.

-## Citation
-If you use this code, please cite the associated paper (insert full citation once available).